daltonschool/MountainPathProject/README.md

 ## Overview
 We want to cross the state of Colorado by foot.
 The west-to-east distance is fixed, but we have a choice over which hills, mountains, and valleys I encounter along the way.
 If we choose poorly the trip is so much harder!
 This project will determine a good route to take.

 The project contains a file with all the elevations of Colaroada (in feet, in 1x1 squares).
 You will draw an elevation map where white represents the highest elevation, black the lowest, and shades of gray in between.
-Then you try several paths and compute the total elevation changes for each one.
+Then you try several paths across the state and compute the total elevation changes for each one.
 For each path, you'll make decisions if we should step straight ahead, diagnonally north or diagonally south.
 Finally, you'll declare which path has the least elevation change, and that's the one we'll take!

 ## Instructions
 1. Fill a 2D array of ints with the elevation data from the file by completing the function fillGrid().